 For further information and examples of services visit BAS services

 There are limited situations where you do not need to register as a BAS agent.
-You do not need to be registered if you are:
+These include if you are:

 - an employee or contractor of a registered tax or BAS agent and you do not provide BAS services in your own right.
-However, if you are working for a company or partnership which charges or receives fees for BAS services, the company or partnership might need you (as an individual) to be registered so that it has a sufficient number of registered individual BAS agents
+However, if you are working for a registered company or partnership tax or BAS agent, the company or partnership might need you (as an individual) to be registered so that it has a sufficient number of registered individual BAS agents

-- a legal practitioner who is not prohibited from providing BAS services as a legal service under a state or territory law that regulates legal practice and the provision of legal services, and you do not prepare and lodge return like statements such as:
+- are not prohibited from providing BAS services as a legal service under a state or territory law that regulates legal practice and the provision of legal services, and

 The civil penalty provisions in the Tax Agent Services Act 2009 prohibit certain conduct while unregistered.
 The Federal Court can impose severe penalties for breach of these civil penalty provisions.
 These are summarised in the table below.